BrenKenna/audioValidation/README.md

    2. Current package test does both enqueing & consuming the data related to a polled message.
 Setting audio property on this object, can allow the comparator to just use that data.

+5. Example for how a terraform can assume a role means that the infrastructure can be spun-up/down from a bastion host without needing access keys.

-5. Given how bandCloud is deployed into multiple AZs, considering the idea that each AZ can have a number of baseline streams that they write to.
+6. Given how bandCloud is deployed into multiple AZs, considering the idea that each AZ can have a number of baseline streams that they write to.
 Where additional streams can be created & destroyed to handle increased traffic to bandCloud.
 The rational is to better optimize the use of streams in terms of cost & performance, because distributing the consumption across streams lowers the number of gzipped compressed track shards per stream.
 Because the consumer can directed to a specific stream for a specific track / list of tracks :)